talss89/CANntastic/README.md

 ### Sending the 'inverse'?

 More research needs to be done on this, and is likely to be vehicle specific.
-If the reciever (eg. dashboard) effectively tolerates high-frequency noise (ie. the button is low-pass filtered), we can just quickly send a `0` in response to a `1` to nullify the input.
+If the reciever (eg. dashboard) effectively tolerates high-frequency noise (ie. the button is low-pass filtered / debounced), we can just quickly send a `0` in response to a `1` to nullify the input.
 I think this is unlikely.

 The other approach is to send an inverse control press - this will only work for certain directional controls like the joystick.
 If we see a `Joystick Left` bit, we immediately send `Joystick Right`.
 The hope is that this will cancel out the original input.